-- A5- Degree and Higher Apprenticeships - C1- Outreach Supported Learning Centres: Education providers (UK) - C2- Outreach Supported Learning Centres: Non-education providers (UK) - C3- Outreach Supported Learning Centres (Overseas) - D- Credit-rating - E1- Qualification recognition (articulation) - E2- Qualification recognition with a progression agreement (articulation) - F1- Franchise (single modules)
+- A5- Degree and Higher Apprenticeships

+- C1- Outreach Supported Learning Centres: Education providers (UK)

+- C2- Outreach Supported Learning Centres: Non-education providers (UK)

+- C3- Outreach Supported Learning Centres (Overseas)

+- D- Credit-rating

+- E1- Qualification recognition (articulation)

+- E2- Qualification recognition with a progression agreement (articulation)

+- F1- Franchise (single modules)

 - F2- Co-delivery

 - F3- Franchise (whole programmes)

 - F4- Validation

 - F5- Joint awards

-- Schools Direct

-Business approval is granted on request to the Deputy Vice-Chancellor or his delegate.
+Business approval is granted on request to the DVC or his delegate.
 The purpose of this stage is to provide early opportunity to identify risks (financial, reputational, legal or academic) and to consider the appropriateness of partnership and its business case.
-The following paperwork requires submission via the Academic Planning Committee Secretary:
+The following paperwork requires submission via the APC Secretary:

-- Academic Partnership Proposal form - Initial due diligence report52 - Full business case53 (for any private sector providers (UK or overseas), any international partnership in category C or F, or where requested by the Deputy Vice Chancellor - Country profile (for any international partnerships)
+- Academic Partnership Proposal form. - Initial due diligence report. - Full business case for any private sector providers (UK or overseas), any international partnership in category C or F, or as requested by the DVC. - Country profile (for any international partnerships).

-More information on this paperwork, its purpose and who completes it, is detailed in the appendix guide.
+More information on paperwork, its purpose and who completes it, see the Guide to Academic Partnership Approvals.